lucasthormann/rust-collector/README.md

 * Cargo 1.92.0 or newer

 ## Target Environment:
-* A bare-metal compute cluster of single-board computers (AArch64)
+* A bare-metal compute cluster composed of five single-board computers (AArch64)

 # How to Run Locally
 1. Clone the repo